Shin Ji-a: 2022–23 season: JGP Final and Junior World silver, first national title

 Shin began the season on the Junior Grand Prix, winning the gold medal at the 2022 JGP Latvia in Riga.
 This included a new personal best in the short program, clearing 70 points in that segment for the first time.
 At her second event, the second of two Polish Junior Grand Prixes held in Gdańsk, she won the silver medal behind Japanese skater Ami Nakai.
 With a total of 28 points, Shin qualified to the 2022–23 Junior Grand Prix Final.

 After winning the national ranking competition in Uijeongbu in early December, Shin traveled to Turin the following week for the Junior Grand Prix Final.
 She skated a clean short program, placing second just 0.55 points behind the leader, Japan's Mao Shimada.
 Referring to performing again so soon after the ranking competition, Shin said she was "really tired, but it's OK."
 She was second in the free skate and also second overall, saying she was "satisfied with the result, the clean program, and the silver medal."
 She and bronze medalist Kim Chae-yeon were the first Korean women to medal since Kim Yu-na in 2005.
 She reflected on Kim as her inspiration, noting "I want to follow her path.".

 Shin placed second in the short program at the 2023 South Korean Championships, behind Kim Ye-lim, after stepping out of her jump combination.
 She won the free skate despite colliding with the boards attempting the same jump combination, and overtook Kim to take the gold medal.

 Due to her ineligibility for senior competition, Shin was assigned to finish her season at the 2023 World Junior Championships in Calgary.
 Entering as the defending silver medalist, she finished second in the short program with a new personal best 71.19, 0.59 points behind segment leader Shimada.
 She cleanly landed most of her jumps in the free skate, only to fall at the end of her choreographic sequence and take a one-point deduction.
 She finished narrowly second in the segment, just ahead of Nakai, and won her second consecutive Junior World silver medal.
-Calling this "a great highlight" after having felt sick earlier in the week, she also announced plans to work with veteran choreographer David Wilson on programs for the following season.
+Calling this "a great highlight" after having felt sick earlier in the week, she also stated that she planned to work with veteran choreographer David Wilson on programs for the following season.